Aswanidev-vs/Mai/README.md

 You: "I'm feeling stressed about the deadline"
 Mai: "I understand.
 Let me help you prioritize.
 What's the most urgent task?"  [slower, calmer TTS]
 ```

+### Companion Skills (Proposal 1)
+Mai can route certain utterances to a **Companion Skill** before normal command/function/conversation routing.

+- Skills are defined in: `data/skills.json`
+- A skill matches when the user text **contains** one of the skill’s `triggers` (case-insensitive substring).
+- When matched, Mai:
+  - executes the skill using the existing ReAct pipeline
+  - stores an episodic memory entry: `Type: "skill_invoked"`

+Example trigger phrases (built-in starter skills):
+- “plan my day …” (Plan My Day)
+- “summarize …” (Summarize)
+- “weekly review …” (Weekly Review)

+To add your own skill, edit `data/skills.json` (see `guide.md` → “How to add your own Companion Skill”).

 ### Follow-Up Mode
 After Mai responds, you have **15 seconds** to ask a follow-up without saying the wake word again.